christinto/ChrisPerry_FinalProject_Consensys/README.md

 # What does this project do

-A car mart for people to list their vehicles and set them for sale.
+A car market for people to list their vehicles and set them for sale.

-Owners of a vehicle can set the price in ETHER when they put a vehicle up for sale.
+Owners of a vehicle can set the price in ETHER when they list a vehicle up for sale.

 Metamask integration will allow you to see which vehicles are owned by you / can be purchased if owned by another address.